shadow(5) — Linux manual page

 password warning period

-The number of days before a password is going to expire (see
+The number of days before a password expires (see the maximum

-the maximum password age above) during which the user should
+password age above) during which the user is warned.

-An empty field and value 0 mean that there are no password
+An empty field and value 0 mean that there is no password

 warning period.